-The VA General Medicine Fellowship site is located at the Jamaica Plain Campus of the VA Boston Healthcare System, within walking distance or a short “T” ride from the Harvard School of Public Health.
-VA Boston offers numerous resources to support research activities for general internal medicine fellows and faculty members.
-These include the Center for Organizational Leadership, Management and Research (COLMR), one of 14 national VA Centers of Excellence for Health Services Research and the Massachusetts VA Epidemiology Research and Information Center (MAVERIC), which is a research unit featuring more than 100 staff and faculty members and wide-reaching access to a host of VA datasets and databases.
+The V.A.
+Boston General Medicine Fellowship site is located at the Jamaica Plain Campus of the V.A.
+Boston Healthcare System, within walking distance or a short “T” ride from the Harvard T.H.
+Chan School of Public Health.
+V.A.
+Boston offers numerous resources to support research activities for general internal medicine fellows and faculty members.
+These include the Center for Healthcare Organization and Implementation Research (CHOIR), one of 19 national V.A.
+Centers of Innovation for Health Services Research and the Massachusetts V.A.
+Epidemiology Research and Information Center (MAVERIC), which is a research unit featuring more than 200 staff and faculty members and wide-reaching access to a host of V.A. datasets and databases.

-The VA General Internal Medicine program is centered in the Section of General Internal Medicine, led by Steven Simon, M.D., M.P.H.
-Dr. Simon is Associate Professor of Medicine at Brigham and Women’s Hospital and Harvard Medical School, and is also the Chief of the Section.
-In addition to strong linkages to researchers at Brigham and Women’s Hospital, the Section maintains close affiliations with investigators at Boston University and Boston Medical Center, allowing fellows opportunities for multi-institutional collaboration.
+The V.A.
+General Internal Medicine program is centered in the Section of General Internal Medicine, led by Steven Simon, M.D., M.P.H.
+Dr. Simon is Associate Professor of Medicine at Brigham and Women’s Hospital and Harvard Medical School, and is also Associate Chief of Staff for V.A.
+Boston and its chief of Geriatrics and Extended Care Service.
+In addition to strong linkages to researchers at Brigham and Women’s Hospital, the V.A.
+Boston and the general internal medicine Section maintain close affiliations with investigators at Boston University and Boston Medical Center, allowing fellows opportunities for multi-institutional collaboration.

-A few examples from prior Fellows' research include:
+A few recent examples from prior Fellows' research include:

 Copyright © 2019 by the President and Fellows of Harvard College